autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 #### Judge if it's a parked vehicle

 Not only the length from the centerline, but also the length from the road shoulder is calculated and used for the filtering process.
-In this logic, it calculates ratio of **actual shift length** to **shiftable shift length** as follow.
-If the result is larger than threshold `th_shiftable_ratio`, the module judges the vehicle as a parked vehicle.
+In this logic, it calculates ratio of **actual shift length** to **shiftable shift length** as follows.
+If the result is larger than threshold `th_shiftable_ratio`, the module judges the vehicle is a parked vehicle.

 $$
 L_{d} = \frac{W_{lane} - W_{obj}}{2}, \\